sdatspun2/deprecation-header/draft.md

 This specification uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} and includes, by reference, the HTTP-date rule as defined within Sections 3.2.6 and 7 of {{!RFC7230}} and Section 7.1.1 of {{!RFC7231}}.

+The term "resource" is to be interpreted as defined in Section 2 of {{!RFC7231}}, that is identified by an URI.

 # The Deprecation HTTP Response Header Field

-The `Deprecation` HTTP response header field allows a server to communicate to a client that the URI-identified resource in context of the message is or will be deprecated.
+The `Deprecation` HTTP response header field allows a server to communicate to a client that the resource in context of the message is or will be deprecated.

 ## Syntax